 Florida Justifiable Homicide Laws

 Unlike murder and other criminal acts, justifiable homicide is the killing of another human being that does not entail blame or criminal intent.
+This distinction is crucial, and it’s something violent crime lawyers deeply understand.
 If you are attacked by another person, for example, you are legally allowed to use deadly force if it is absolutely necessary.
 Other situations that might result in a justifiable homicide include the defense of others, trying to prevent someone else from committing a very serious crime, and killing an assailant in the line of duty.
+This is defined under Florida Statute 7822.03 which states: “Homicide is excusable when committed by accident and misfortune in doing any lawful act by lawful means with usual ordinary caution, and without any unlawful intent, or by accident and misfortune in the heat of passion, upon any sudden and sufficient provocation, or upon a sudden combat, without any dangerous weapon being used and not done in a cruel or unusual manner.”

 Many justifiable homicides are committed by police officers and soldiers.
 A soldier killing an adversary on the field of battle is labeled as a justifiable homicide, as is a police officer killing a felon in order to prevent them from doing harm.
 Many forms of capital punishment also qualify.
 For instance, shooting a dangerous prisoner in order to prevent them from escaping is considered justifiable.